EchoTheDeveloper/Goblin-Mod-Maker/README.md

 Credits to HippoLippo for making the original Unity Mod Maker [HippoLippo's Mod Maker](https://github.com/HippoLippo/Unity-Mod-Maker)

-Credits to SpiralDev for updating/working on the modding page of the wiki (@spirallikespc on Discord)
+Credits to Spiral for updating/working on the modding page of the wiki (@spirallikespc on Discord)

 ## Licence